highchair/artinruins-com/_property/little-nemo-building.md

 The Nemo jewelry of the 1940s and 1950s was of high quality with jewelry designs including patriotic military pins (saber, branch of service hat and gloves), U.S. flags, and U.S. eagles paste set with clear and colored rhinestones and molded colored glass stones of red, white and blue in the enameled base metal.

-The [...]
-Company [...] enjoyed success as a syndicate plant manufacturing costume jewelry designed into necklaces, brooches, pins, bracelets, dress and fur clips, charm bracelets and charms, tiaras, hairclips of gold plated, silver plated, bronze tone, gilded brass and pot metal bases with hand faceted clear and colorful rhinestones, and colored glass stones to catch light and glitter.
+The […] Company […] enjoyed success as a syndicate plant manufacturing costume jewelry designed into necklaces, brooches, pins, bracelets, dress and fur clips, charm bracelets and charms, tiaras, hairclips of gold plated, silver plated, bronze tone, gilded brass and pot metal bases with hand faceted clear and colorful rhinestones, and colored glass stones to catch light and glitter.
 Mark of Brier Manufacturing Co. that manufactured Little Nemo jewelry: “LN”, “LN25”, “LN50”, “LITTLE NEMO” inside the shape of a ring, “NEMO GOLD SEAL QUALITY LN/25”, “L/N”, “LN” inside a flattened diamond shape, “VENUS” in 1958, and “NEMO” in block letters 1955.
 The Brier Manufacturing Co. and designs of “Little Nemo” jewelry ceased operations in 1978.

 _Captured around 2010 from http://www.jacksonjewels.com/Reference/Jewelry_Companies_J-L.htm, recaptured January 29, 2022 from https://web.archive.org/web/20071009101900/http://www.jacksonjewels.com/Reference/Jewelry_Companies_J-L.htm_

 ***

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002, hosted by ProvPlan.org (now defunct)_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 Designed by architect Frank S. Perry, it is a three-story, flat-roof, reinforced concrete building with Art Deco style detailing.
 The building features curtain walls arranged in piers and spandrels with bands of windows with narrow Roman brick panels underneath.
 Embellishments to the building include a rounded comer at Ship and Richmond streets, lozenge and geometric panels set within parapets, and concrete piers capped with arrow-shaped panels.
 The building’s primary entrance is recessed on the Richmond Street side and is comprised of metal-and-glass doors.
 Rectangular windows are set in groups and are fixed on their upper portions with awning below.
 At the time of the Jewelry District National Register nomination in 1985, changes to the building’s exterior included the removal of the original marquee and the installation of modem windows in place of the original industrial sash.
 Changes since 1985 include the removal of the prominent smokestack and the addition of an additional story at the roof level.